mamun2519/workshop/thinking a react/redme.md

 React compares the two virtual DOMs there to identify the differences. it looks for changed, added, or removed elements

 **Updating actual DOM**

+Based on the identified changes, react updates only parts of the actual DOM that have changed.
+This selective update process.